 MRI (magnetic resonance imaging)

-For your child's safety, they will be asked to put on a patient gown for the test.
+For your safety, you will be asked to put on a patient gown for the test.
 Clothing with metal or pockets will not be allowed in the scanning room.
 Certain types of metal in the area being scanned can cause significant errors, called artifacts, in the images.
 It is important that metal objects are not brought into the scanning room.
-Your child will be asked to remove their jewelry, watch, hairpins, bobby pins and hearing aids.
+You will be asked to remove your jewelry, watch, hairpins, bobby pins and hearing aids.
 A typical exam lasts between 30 to 60 minutes for each body area being scanned.
 You should allow extra time because the exam may last longer than expected.

 The magnet makes a “knocking” sound as images are being taken.
 In between scans, the machine is quiet.
-The MRI technologist will provide your child with either ear plugs or headphones for them to listen to music during their exam.
+The MRI technologist will provide you with either ear plugs or headphones for you to listen to music during your exam.

-The advantage of CT is its ability to take cross-sectional images of your child's body.
+The advantage of CT is its ability to take cross-sectional images of your body.
 The PET exam pinpoints metabolic activity in cells and the CT exam provides an anatomical reference.
-When these two scans are fused together, your child's physician can view metabolic changes in the proper anatomical context of their body.
+When these two scans are fused together, your physician can view metabolic changes in the proper anatomical context of your body.

-When you arrive for your child's appointment, we will review your child's history and any past exams.
-For the PET portion of the exam, your child will receive a tracer material injection.
-For most studies, your child will wait for the radiopharmaceutical to distribute itself in their body, typically 45 minutes to an hour.
-Your child will be asked to relax and no reading or TV is permitted.
-Then, during the exam, your child will lie very still on a comfortable table that will move slowly through the scanner as it acquires the information needed to generate diagnostic images.
+When you arrive for your appointment, we will review your history and any past exams.
+For the PET portion of the exam, you will receive a tracer material injection.
+For most studies, you will wait for the radiopharmaceutical to distribute itself in your body, typically 45 minutes to an hour.
+You are asked to relax and no reading or TV is permitted.
+Then, during the exam, you will lie very still on a comfortable table that will move slowly through the scanner as it acquires the information needed to generate diagnostic images.
 The PET/CT scan itself should last about 45 minutes, but the exam procedure can vary depending on what we are looking for and what we discover along the way.
 Plan to spend two to three hours with us.

 Our PET/CT scans are accredited by the Intersocietal Accreditation Commission.

-Ultrasound at HSHS St. Vincent Hospital is accredited by the American College of Radiology (ACR).
+Ultrasound at HSHS St. Nicholas Hospital is accredited by the American College of Radiology (ACR).